aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 This generates a few different files

-- *_cert.pem: These files are the public side of our certificates
+- *_cert.pem: These files are the public side of the certificates
 - *_key.pem: These files are the private key for the certificates
-- *_cert_chain: These files are an ordered list of the public certificates used to sign the key
+- *_cert_chain: These files are an ordered list of the public certificates used to sign a private key
 - ca_1_ca_2_bundle.pem: This file contains the public certificates for both CAs.

 You can verify that the White Color Teller certificate was signed by CA 1 using this command.